 I am, without a doubt, 100 percent Team SPF.
 I now know how important it is, come rain or shine, to don my daily sunscreen shield.
-And yet, when it’s come to finding the best sunscreens for reapplication throughout the day, I’ve fallen short for a long time.
-The last thing I want to do when I’ve gotten my makeup just right is slather lotion all over it.
+And yet, I still find myself wondering how to reapply sunscreen over makeup.
+I’m sure you can relate—the last thing I want to do when I’ve gotten my makeup just right is slather lotion all over it.
 Fortunately, I began noticing a trend: more and more innovative, barely-there sunscreens that make applying (and reapplying) an on-the-go dream.

 It started with a brush-on, powdered sunscreen.
 When I discovered ColorScience’s Sunforgettable mineral powder in a gift bag, it almost seemed too good to be true.
 I’d carry the lipstick-sized container with me wherever I went, casually dusting myself in broad-spectrum SPF 50 throughout the day.
 There was no white mess, no tinted smearing, and my face felt decidedly unlike an oil slick.
 It practically felt like cheating.

 I began catching advertisements for luxurious serums and chic-looking sprays armed with SPF.
 Suddenly, there were sun-focused lip balms, eyeshadows, hyaluronic acid serums, and more new products that worked double duty or offered niche sun protection (even your hair part is covered thanks to brands like Supergoop!).

 To help navigate the brave new world of SPF, I tapped the sunscreen queen herself, Dr. Heather Rogers for her expert insights and advice.

 With off-the-charts SPF numbers and confusing descriptors (“mineral,” “chemical,” “broad-spectrum,” … the list goes on), it’s nice to have a baseline when hunting for your go-to UV shield.